dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 ## Semantics

-The `Enum` class behaves as if it was declared as:
+The `Enum` class from the `dart:core` library behaves as if it was declared as:

 ```dart
 class Enum {